suit-wg/architecture/draft-ietf-suit-architecture.md

 firmware image during the update process (with the severable fields stripped off).

-- Second, an IoT device needs a recovery strategy in case the firmware update / boot process fails.
-As mentioned earlier, the recovery strategy may includestoring two or more application firmware images on the device or offering the ability to have a second stage bootloader perform the firmware update process again using firmware updates over serial, USB or even wireless connectivity like Bluetooth Smart.
+- An IoT device needs a recovery strategy in case the firmware update / boot process fails.
+As mentioned earlier, the recovery strategy may include storing two or more application firmware images on the device or offering the ability to have a second stage bootloader perform the firmware update process again using firmware updates over serial, USB or even wireless connectivity like Bluetooth Smart.